 Credits

 LINKED was commissioned by the Museum of London in 2003 and originally produced by Mark Godber, Judith Knight and Gill Lloyd, Artsadmin.
 The making of LINKED was generously supported by Arts Council England, Heritage Lottery Fund, London Boroughs Grants Committee part of the Association of London Government, Calouste Gulbenkian Foundation and the London Boroughs of Redbridge and Waltham Forest.
-The restoration of LINKED (2022 – 2024) is supported by Arts Council England.
+The restoration of LINKED (2022 – 2024) was supported by Arts Council England.

 With deep thanks to all the many interviewees, production teams and friends involved in developing LINKED.